Glaze (cooking): Examples

 Doughnut glaze is made from a simple mixture of confectioner's sugar and water, which is then poured over the doughnuts.
 Some pastries have a coating of egg whites brushed-on.
 Some pastries use a "mirror glaze", which is glossy enough to create reflections, and some candies and confections are coated in edible wax glazes, often during tumbling.

 A savory glaze such as demi-glace can be made from reduced stock or meat glaze that is poured onto meat or vegetables.
 A glazed ham may have its glaze applied before baking, basted with it during, or produced after, as with a brown sugar mix being heated by a torch.

 History

 The origin of glaze recipes can be traced to the medieval British period.
-A typical medieval English glaze was the 'Elizabethan' glaze made from lightly beaten egg white and sugar used predominantly on pastries of the time.
+A typical medieval English glaze was the 'Elizabethan' glaze made from lightly beaten egg whites and sugar used predominantly on pastries of the time.